MET Computer Science Academic Policies Manual

 2.2 Course Waivers

-Students who have mastered the subject matter of a core or concentration requirement through previous coursework (graduate or undergraduate, regardless if it has counted towards a previously awarded degree) and/or professional experience may petition to have the requirement waived.
+Students who have mastered the subject matter of a core or concentration requirement through previous coursework (graduate or undergraduate, regardless if it has counted towards a previously awarded degree) may petition to have the requirement waived.
 Unlike transfer credit, waivers do not reduce the total number of courses required for the degree and must be replaced.

 - If a 600 level or higher course is waived, it should be replaced by a 600 level or higher course.